Reporting tax evasion (shadow economy activity)

 - the making of unannounced visits to venues, businesses and individuals

 - covert surveillance to gather information and evidence

 - Revenue officers working in close cooperation with:

-- officers from the Department of Employment Affairs and Social Protection (DEASP) and the Workplace Relation Commission (WRC) in investigations into non-compliance with tax, social welfare and employment legislation
+- officers from the Department of Social Protection (DSP) and the Workplace Relation Commission (WRC) in investigations into non-compliance with tax, social welfare and employment legislation

 - other State agencies on matters such as oil laundering and tobacco smuggling.

 - collating third party information including data received from other State agencies and local authorities

 - examining Suspicious Transaction Reports received from financial institutions and other designated bodies